 Board of Trustees

-Under the chairmanship of Jim Kane, the 11-member board is a blend of veterans and future leaders forming a uniquely diversified, yet coherent mix dedicated to advancing the mission of public higher education at Massachusetts Maritime Academy.
+Under Chairman Brian Connor, the 11-member board is a blend of veterans and future leaders forming a uniquely diversified, yet coherent mix dedicated to advancing the mission of public higher education at Massachusetts Maritime Academy.

 Brian J. Connor is a 38-year veteran of the Emergency Medical Service Industry.

 Brian began his career as an EMT at age 19, following his graduation from the Northeastern University EMT Program in 1979.
 He was hired as an EMT for Armstrong Ambulance Service, one of the oldest family-owned businesses in Massachusetts.
 He served in many clinical and managerial positions throughout the next 26 years, ultimately serving as the Chief Executive Officer for the last ten years while employed at Armstrong.

 On April 25, 2006, Brian established LifeLine Ambulance Service.
 LifeLine quickly became one of the largest privately-owned ambulance companies in New England; with 13 offices strategically located throughout Massachusetts and New Hampshire, 400 employees and fielding a fleet of more than 160 vehicles.
 Collectively LifeLine transported over 350 patients each day.
 LifeLine was awarded the “Pacesetters” award from the Boston Business Journal in April 2013 and was featured in the Boston Business Journal on January 25, 2013.
 On July 1, 2015, LifeLine and its subsidiaries were sold to Kamylon Capitol, a Massachusetts based holding company.
 Brian remained on as a Senior Advisor and Consultant and retired on January 1, 2017.